joelhawksley/identity/talks/2021/slides.md

 ^ and to generally make building UI an enjoyable experience

-^ This is a big challenge!

----

-# UI at GitHub

-^ Today we're going to take a peak behind the curtain

-^ at how we build UI in one of the biggest

-^ highest-trafficked Rails applications
+^ in one of the biggest, highest-trafficked Rails applications in the world

 ^ PAUSE